Root Awakening

 Dale felt the sentence land closer to the bone than he intended to let it and watched himself redirect.

-“The clinical work was—” He paused, calibrated.
+“The clinical work was...”
+He paused.
 “Sitting with people’s pain eight hours a day takes a specific kind of person who doesn’t accumulate damage from proximity.
 I am not, it turned out, that person.”

 “That’s not what you told me when you were doing it.”